eanlain/release_notes/README.md

     $ rails generate release_notes:install

-The generator will install a ReleaseNotes initializer containing various configuration options and a ReleaseNotes controller decorator.
+The generator will install a ReleaseNotes initializer containing various configuration options.
 When you are done, you are ready to add a ReleaseNote model to using the following generator:

     $ rails generate release_notes ReleaseNote